5 for fighting: Tsitsipas edges Nadal in Australian Open QF - WHIZ News

 At his put-the-ball-where-he-wants-it best in the early going, Nadal went ahead rather easily, winning 27 consecutive points on his serve in one stretch and running his streak of consecutive sets won at major tournaments to 35, one shy of Roger Federer’s record for the professional era.

-Nadal and Federer are currently tied at 20 Grand Slam singles titles, more than any other man in the history of tennis.
+Nadal and Federer are currently tied at 20 Grand Slam singles titles, more than any other man in the history of a sport that dates to the late 1800s.

-But Tsitsipas never wavered and that surprisingly poor tiebreaker by the 34-year-old Nadal – thinking too far ahead, perhaps? — helped hand over the third set and begin the epic comeback.
+But Tsitsipas never wavered and that surprisingly poor tiebreaker by Nadal — thinking too far ahead, perhaps? — helped hand over the third set and begin the epic comeback.

+“I started very nervous, I won’t lie,” the fifth-seeded Tsitsipas said.
+“But I don’t know what happened after the third set.
+I just flied like a little bird.
+Everything was working for me.
+The emotions at the very end are indescribable.”

+As Tsitsipas played, in Nadal’s estimation, a “very very high level of tennis” over the last two sets, the 34-year-old Spaniard’s play dipped considerably.

+Nadal made a total of only 10 unforced errors in the first two sets combined, then had 11 in the third, 14 in the fourth and seven in the fifth.

-The only other occasion in which Nadal went from a two-set edge to a defeat in a Slam came at the 2015 U.S. Open against Fabio Fognini (who lost to Nadal in the fourth round at Melbourne Park this year).
+The only other occasion in which Nadal went from a two-set advantage to a defeat in a Slam came at the 2015 U.S. Open against Fabio Fognini (who just so happened to have lost to Nadal in the fourth round at Melbourne Park this year).

 So now, instead of Nadal attempting to continue his pursuit of Federer, it will be Tsitsipas — a 22-year-old from Greece with a flashy game — who will meet 2019 U.S. Open runner-up Daniil Medvedev in the semifinals Friday.